Two U.S. senators raise privacy concerns over Facebook's Messenger Kids

 (Reuters) - Democratic U.S. senators Edward Markey and Richard Blumenthal have written to Facebook Inc (FB.O) questioning whether there was a “worrying pattern” of poor privacy protection for children using its Messenger Kids app.

-The senators were "disturbed" to learn that the application allowed thousands of children to join group chats in which not all members of the group were approved by their parents, they said in a letter here.pdf addressed to Facebook Chief Executive Officer Mark Zuckerberg.
+The senators were "disturbed" to learn that the application allowed thousands of children to join group chats in which not all members of the group were approved by their parents, they said in a letter (here.pdf) addressed to Facebook Chief Executive Officer Mark Zuckerberg.

 The app, launched in December 2017, is designed for users under the age of 13.
 It lets them do video chats and send photos, videos and texts.